ikidd/kiot/README.md

 # Goals

 Compared to other similar projects, I want to avoid exposing pointless system statistic information that's not useful in a HA context.
 There's no point having a sensor for "kernel version" for example.
-Instead the focus is towards tighter desktop integration with things that are functional.
-This includes many KDE specific properties.
+Instead the focus is towards tighter desktop integration with things that are practical and useful.
+This includes, but is not exclusive too some Plasma specific properties.

-The other focus is on ensuring that device triggers and actions appear in an easy-to-use way in Home Assistant's configuration.
+The other focus is on ensuring that device triggers and actions appear in an intuitive easy-to-use way in Home Assistant's configuration.

 # Supported Features (so far)